TinkerTools/tinker-gpu/README.md

 Docker Images
 </a></h2>

-The executables included in these Docker images were compiled for a prior version of Tinker-GPU.
+The executables included in these Docker images were compiled for a prior version of Tinker-GPU, previously called Tinker9.
 It is known that they will not run on the machines with very old CPUs.
 If this is a problem for you, please write a new issue and provide us with more details.